 If you are considering an au pair, Cultural Care includes American Red Cross Pediatric and Adult CPR and First Aid certification as part of the training that is provided to all au pairs the week before they arrive to their host family, so you can be sure their skills and knowledge are up-to-date and in the forefront of their minds.

-5. Training on prevention of disease
+5. Training on disease prevention

 If you’re a parent, you’re aware of how quickly kids spread and catch germs.
 Especially if you’re considering daycares, it’s a good idea to find out what policies are in place to reduce the chances that your kids will come home sick all the time.
 Proper hand washing, diapering, and food safety practices are among the basics, as well as understanding what kind of restrictions they place on sick children or caregivers.
 Nannies and au pairs should also have a good understanding of how to prevent illness, even though you can better control how much exposure your kids have to others.
 Cultural Care au pairs are given specific training on prevention of disease during their time at the Au Pair Training School before joining a family.